Nuitka/Nuitka/Developer_Manual.rst

 And even if ``x`` were used, only the ability to predict the value from a function would be interesting, so we would use that computation function instead of having an iteration source.
-Being able to predict from a function could mean to have Python code to do it, as well as C++ code to do it.
+Being able to predict from a function could mean to have Python code to do it, as well as C code to do it.
 Then code for the loop can be generated without any CPython library usage at all.

 .. note::